reconmap/rest-api/README.md

 ## Documentation

-The API specs have been documented using [OpenAPI](docs/openapi.yaml).
-You can use the interactive [Swagger UI](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/Reconmap/api-backend/master/docs/openapi.yaml) to play with it.
+The API specs have been documented using the [OpenAPI](docs/openapi.yaml) specification.
+You can use the interactive [OpenAPI UI](https://api.reconmap.org/docs/) to play with it.

 ## Build instructions

 The first thing you need to do is build the containers and prepare the app.
 This can be achieved by invoking the default make target:

 ```sh
 $ make